-Holes for holding-down bolt holes shall be carefully aligned during erection of deck and kerb units.
+Holes for holding-down bolt holes shall be carefully aligned during erection of deck units, kerb units and winged planks.
 Each holding-down bolt shall be inserted into a formed hole as erection proceeds to reduce the possibility of difficulty later in the construction sequence.